Lorraine: History

 Lorraine's borders have changed often in its long history.
 The location of Lorraine led to it being a paramount strategic asset at the crossroads of four nations.
 This, along with its political alliances, marriage alliances, and the ability of rulers over the centuries to choose sides between East and West, gave it a powerful and important role in European history.
 Its rulers intermarried with royal families over all of Europe, played kingmaker, and seated rulers on the thrones of the Holy Roman Empire and the Austro-Hungarian Empire, and others.

 In 840, Charlemagne's son Louis the Pious died.
 The Carolingian Empire was divided among Louis' three sons by the Treaty of Verdun of 843.
 The middle realm, known as Middle Francia, went to Lothair I, reaching from Frisia in Northern Germany through the Low Countries, Eastern France, Burgundy, Provence, Northern Italy, and down to Rome.
 On the death of Lothair I, Middle Francia was divided in three by the Treaty of Prüm in 855, with the northern third called Lotharingia and going to Lothair II.
 Due to Lotharingia being sandwiched between East and West Francia, the rulers identified as a duchy from 903 onward, enabling the duchy to ally and align itself nominally with either eastern or western Carolingian kingdoms in order to survive and maintain its independence.
 Thus, it was a duchy in name but operated as an independent kingdom.

 In 870, Lorraine allied with East Francia while remaining an autonomous duchy.
-In 962, when Otto I, Holy Roman Emperor, restored the Empire (restauratio imperii), Lorraine was designated as the autonomous Duchy of Lorraine within the Holy Roman Empire.
-It maintained this status until 1766, after which it was annexed under succession law by the Kingdom of France, via derivative aristocratic house alliances.
+In 959 the duchy was divided into the duchies of Upper and Lower Lorraine (or Upper and Lower Lotharingia); the lower duchy encompassed much of the southern Low Countries and the northern Rhineland, while the upper duchy broadly covered the modern region of Lorraine.
+In 962 Otto, the king of East Francia, restored the Empire (restauratio imperii), forming the Holy Roman Empire.
+By the end of the 12th century the lower duchy had become defunct, leaving the upper duchy to become known as simply Lorraine.
+Over the centuries feudal fragmentation led to various parts of the duchy splitting off (i.e. to become imperially immediate), including the County of Bar and the prince-bishoprics of Metz, Verdun and Toul.
+From 1301 Bar straddled the French-Imperial border, with the French part known as Barrois mouvant and the imperial part as Barrois non mouvant; it became a duchy in 1354.
+In 1480 Lorraine and Bar were joined in a personal union, which became permanent in 1506.
+From that point the two essentially became a single entity, often collectively referred to simply as Lorraine.